 I had a conversation the other day with Jason.
 Jason lives in East Tennessee and loves to take his son Conner fishing for Shellcrackers.
 I had to connect with Jason when he mentioned that he preferred fishing for shellcrackers in the winter.
 He told me that he has better luck catching shellcrackers in the wintertime than he does in the summer.
 Exciting news to me and I will be trying it here on Barkley and Kentucky Lake this winter.
 I was surprised by the information learned from Jason.
 I hope it helps you if you want to try your luck fishing for shellcrackers in the winter.
 Here are a few questions and answers I had with Jason.

 I get a lot of information from social media as I build my knowledge of locating and catching redear or shellcrackers.
 Especially after the spawn.
 A lot of success relies on confidence in what you’re doing.
 Hearing and seeing other anglers catch shellcrackers in the winter is enough to get me on the water looking.
 Here is a response from an avid shellcracker angler that catches them in the winter in deep water.
-This post shed some light on a few places I have had in mind but not spent enough time searching.
+This post shed some light on a few places I have had in mind but have not spent enough time searching.

 Jason likes to use a drop-shot rig for fishing for shellcrackers in the winter.
 I place the hook about a foot above the drop-shot sinker.
 When fishing rocks we cut the head off a 16 penny nail and smash the end of it flat.
 We drill a hole through the flattened end and tie it to the end of our line below the hook.
 The straight nail lets you work the rig through rocks without getting hung up.
 We did this when we were kids.
 It still works today but there are a few other options out there now I must say.